BrandonALittle/ewebcdc/enrollment.md

 summary:
     |
     <p>
-    EWEB CDC maintains a wait list and enrolls new children on a rolling basis.
+    Eugene CDC maintains a wait list and enrolls new children on a rolling basis.
 Priority is given to families with a child currently enrolled in the center, and then we open it up for community members.
 We have an extensive waiting list, especially for the younger ages.
 If you are interested in joining our community, please let us know and we'd be happy to set up a tour.
     </p>
     <h4>WE ARE CURRENTLY ENROLLING IN OUR PRESCHOOL AND PRE-K CLASSROOMS!</h4>